 - EMS (Event Management System): This is the system used to reserve rooms, submit catering, and media/av requests.

 - Entrinsik Informer: A web-based report-writing system used by various business units to create reports from data contained in the Colleague database.

 - Maxient (Online Incident Reporting and Student Help/Resource Exchange): This is the system used to report items concerning students.
-The Office of Community Standards at Champlain College is charged with upholding the Student Code of Conduct, which identifies behavioral expectation for all students on and off campus.
-If you have knowledge of a Champlain student violating the Student Code of Conduct, you are encouraged to notify our office of the incident by submitting an online incident report.
-Faculty, Staff, students, and others may refer a student who may be struggling with academic, personal, or emotional difficulties, or who may be exhibiting concerning behavior by submitting a Student Help and Resource Exchange referral form.
+The Office of Community Standards at Champlain College is charged with upholding the Student Code of Conduct, which identifies behavioral expectations for all students on and off-campus.
+If you have knowledge of a Champlain student violating the Student Code of Conduct, you are encouraged to notify our office of the incident by submitting a report using the following link.
+Faculty, Staff, Students and others may refer a student who may be struggling with academic, personal, or emotional difficulties, or who may be exhibiting concerning behavior by submitting a Student Help and Resource Exchange referral form.